-Monthly security patches for developer SoMs will continue until Aug 2019.
+Monthly security patches for developer SoMs ended on Aug 2019.
 The Android Things Console may continue to receive bug fixes and performance improvements for a limited time going forward.

 Will support for newer models of the Raspberry Pi (such as 3B+ and 4) be added?

 The Raspberry Pi 3B continues to be a popular target for existing and new projects.
 While we understand there are new capabilities and additional benefits in the newer models, there are currently no plans to add support for these new boards.